Here are some of the different balance diagnostic testing services we offer at the Hearing & Balance Center:

 Rotational Vestibular Chair Testing (RVT)

-Use of the rotary chair at the Hearing and Balance Center is unique to the state.
+Use of the rotary chair at the Hearing and Balance Center is unique to only a small number of facilities in the state.
 This test greatly increases our ability to detect subtle vestibular (inner ear) abnormalities and vestibular healing.
 The testing is performed by spinning in a rotary chair at various speeds.
 It also allows for vestibular assessment of all ages.

 Positional vertigo testing and treatment procedures